-10-13 years: Rule infractions will be allocated a placing penalty.
+11 years and under.
+Rule infractions will be allocated a placing penalty.
 There may be more than one infraction by a competitor in an event.
-The placing penalty will be recorded.
+The placing penalty/penalties will be recorded.
 The final posting will recognise any placing penalties.
+Placing penalties do not apply in beach flags where the competitor is eliminated.

-14-16 years: Competitors who do not finish (DNF) or are disqualified (DQ) from an event shall not earn any placing points.
+12-16 years: Competitors who do not finish (DNF) or are disqualified (DQ) from an event shall not earn any placing points.